GoodGuyGregory/vinyl-swarm/README.md

 **Run Initial Migration**

-once the `sqlx-cli` process is installed. ensure you're inside of the project code.
+once the `sqlx-cli` process is installed. ensure you're inside of the project code. execute the following commands in the correct locations while your connected postgres instance is running.

 ```bash